 Karen is an experienced and dedicated early years teaching professional who reverted to her childhood passion for working with children following a period in the fashion industry.
 Since her own school days, Karen has worked with children of all ages – starting in the church creche at sixteen and then as a nanny during her college years.
 Having obtained a degree in fashion product development, she took a change in career path and went on to gain a Montessori Diploma in Early Childhood Teaching.
 Karen began working in London as a pre-school teaching in 2001.
 After having two children of her own she spent ten years working in a pre-school in Orpington where her role included support work for children with additional needs.
 Karen has been associated with St David’s since 2007 as both her son and daughter attended the school.

 She says ‘working with young children is always interesting and challenging.
 It is work I am passionate about and I am delighted to be part of the wonderful teaching team at St David’s Prep.

 Amber O’Sullivan, Head of Early Years, Reception Teacher and Forest School tutor

 After doing her degree in Primary Education and working in a school for two years, Amber was ready for a change.
 She spent seven months on a round-the-world trip, giving her a wealth of knowledge and experience to bring back into the classroom.
 On her return, she began working at St David’s.

 She says: I feel extremely grateful to be able to work at St David’s and cannot wait for the years ahead of me!
-I am really enjoying being the lead for Geography; the subject is a particular passion of mine, as my love of travel indicates!

-Tina Brabham, Reception Teaching Assistant
+Tina Brabham, Reception Teacher